cloudfoundry/garden-runc-release/docs/garbage-collection.md

 An unused layer is one that is not currently in use by any running container, and as such can be marked for garbage collection.

-For example: Imagine that we create two containers from different base images, `Container A` and `Container B`:
+For example: Imagine that we create two containers, `Container A` and `Container B` from different base images:

 ```
 - Container A